Pi NoIR 8MP Camera Module V2

 - PiCamera Python

-The upper side of the module contains a small socket which helps to attach the Pi NoIR v2 with the help of SCi interface.
+The upper side of the module contains a small socket that helps to attach the Pi NoIR v2 with the help of the SCI interface.
 This SCi interface is custom designed for the new model.
 The 25x23x29 (mm) board is compact and just 3-grams of weight suggests that it is quite light.
-The smaller size and lesser weight make it a good option for smartphone.
+The smaller size and lesser weight make it a good option for smartphones.